Comradin/yummy/DISCLAIMER.md

 # The Roadmap

-First, I had the plan to make yummy not only the webserver but also a CLI tool for housekeeping tasks and to be able to upload rpms.
-But, I didn't have the time to implement this and so the other cli commands fell down.
+First, I had the plan to make yummy not only the repository serving webserver but also a CLI tool for housekeeping tasks and to may be able to upload rpm packages.
+Feature creep?
+But, as time told, I haven't had the time to implement this.

-Because of this, I decided to keep yummy as a pure webserver and remove the cobra library to clean up the code.
+Because of this, I decided to keep yummy as a pure webserver with the simple purpose of serving rpm packages with the ability to upload and delete `stale` packages.
+With this step the cobra library and code can be removed.

 As of the day when yummy was under active development, dep was a viable option for dependency management.
 But today Go modules are the way to go.
 So it is time to